KevinVanderveen/Healthcare-Cost-Analysis/README.md

 ## Installation

-For those interested in downloading the notebook and running the scripts, the [requirements.txt](requirements.txt) file is included.
+For those interested in cloning the repository and running the scripts, the [requirements.txt](requirements.txt) file is included.
 As is customary, the following shell command will ensure the necessary packages are installed to a local virtual environment.

 ```
 pip install -r requirements.txt